Gardlok/zeta-note/README.md

 [![Build & Test](https://github.com/artempyanykh/zeta-note/actions/workflows/push.yml/badge.svg?branch=main)](https://github.com/artempyanykh/zeta-note/actions/workflows/push.yml)

+**2023 Update: I've opened this to slowly integrate zetanote into another existing project.**

 **THIS PROJECT IS RETIRED:**
 Zeta Note has been retired as I don't have enough free time to continue development in Rust.
 The product however lives on, and is [developed in F# under